Bhargavidhanalakshmi/Bhargavi/README.md

 # Python Based Control System for On-Demand Energy Supply

-## 📖 Project Overview
+## Project Overview
-This project is developed as a Major Project for the Bachelor of Technology (B.Tech) in Information Technology.
-The system is designed to control and manage on-demand energy supply using Python.
+The Python Based Control System for On-Demand Energy Supply is a web-based application developed to simplify and automate the process of on-demand fuel and energy distribution.The project is developed using HTML, CSS, and JavaScript for the frontend, Python with the Flask framework for the backend, and MySQL for database management.
+The system enables users to request fuel delivery online, eliminating the need to visit fuel stations and providing a faster, more convenient service.

-## 🚀 Features
+##  Features
-- Energy supply management
-- Python-based automation
+- Easy user registration and login
+- Request fuel online
+- Manage fuel stock
+- Approve fuel requests
-- User-friendly system
+- Assign deliveries
-- Efficient control mechanism

-## 🛠️ Technologies Used
+## Technologies Used
+### Frontend
+- HTML
+- CSS
+- JavaScript

+### Backend
 - Python
+- Flask Framework

+### Database
+- MySQL

+### Development Tools
+- Visual Studio Code

 ##  Project Files
 - Python_Based_Control_System.pdf – Project Report

-##  Objective
-The main objective of this project is to provide an efficient and automated system for managing energy supply based on demand.

 ##  Developed By
  Gurani Bhargavi